 - Espresso powder - to give these little chocolate bites a hint of coffee flavor!
 To confirm, this recipe calls for instant espresso powder.
 You can typically find this in the baking aisle or coffee aisle at you local grocery store.

 - Dark chocolate - this is used in both the filing and the shell.
 High-quality chocolate is a must!
 I love this brand as their chips are dairy-free and vegan and melt effortlessly.

 These chocolate vegan truffles are fun to make at home with a few simple steps.
 There is a little bit of chilling involved so make sure to follow the steps outlined below to ensure picture perfect truffles every time!

-This is what makes up the filling.
-First, heat the coconut cream on the stove over medium heat until it begins to bubble.
-Then add the coconut sugar, vanilla extract, and espresso powder and stir to incorporate.
-The color should now look slightly tan and the sugar crystals should be dissolved.
-Remove the pot from the element and move onto the next step.
+Step 1 - Melt the coconut cream.
+Heat the coconut cream on the stove over medium heat until it begins to bubble.
+Then, add the coconut sugar, vanilla extract, and espresso powder and stir to incorporate.
+The color should now look slightly tan and the sugar crystals should dissolve.

 Place some saran wrap over the bowl and place it in the fridge for at least 6 hours to firm up.
 This is the chilling part and is necessary to allow the ganache to solidify enough to be able to roll into balls.

 Step 3 - Roll the ganache into balls.
 This part needs to be done quickly.
 Take a small cookie scoop and scoop the chocolate ganache into balls.
 Roll in between your hands to smooth out the balls as best as possible (your hands will get messy - embrace it!).
 Place on a baking sheet lined with parchment paper.
 Return the baking sheet to the fridge to keep the balls firm while you melt the chocolate for the shell.